 An addition to this change there has also been the addition of the Risk Analysis which gives exposure ratings per week to the risk on a scale of 0, no exposure, to 10, exposed to the risk during the week.
-This is then graphed into a timeline to visualise when issue have appeared.
+This is then graphed into a timeline to visualise when issues have appeared.
 Along with this change a change to the Risks has also happened going forward to be a more generalised group of risks rather than individual risks that are either grouped similarly or overlap in some form.

 Table 12